By Patty Wilber

 Callie sat near her Uncle, anchored to her spot as if she had sprouted roots and grown into the log.

 The next person to speak was Ms. McCabe.
 She had auburn hair that hung down her back in a thick braid that shimmied and reflected the firelight when she moved.
-She began to talk about Smoky, a racehorse her dad had raised.
-He was a son of the Outlaw, and daughter of a racing Quarter horse.
+She began to talk about Smoky, a barrel horse her dad had raised.
+He was a son of the Outlaw, out of a racing Quarter horse mare.

 The fire felt warm on Callie’s face, and more than once, she burned the marshmallow at the end of her stick, as she stared into the flames.
 They seemed to leap into moving pictures, illustrating the stories she heard.
 Before she knew it, her head was nodding, and Uncle Bob was tapping her on the shoulder.